Muktijoddha Sangsad KC: Red and Black generation

 The freedom fighters have left their mark not only in domestic competitions but also in International cup competition.
 Muktijoddha became the champion of the McDowell's Cup held in India in 1996 and brought the title to Bangladesh.
 In the same year, Muktijoddha were runners up in the Independence Day Cup in India.
 Earlier, Muktijoddha were also runners up in the Sikkim Gold Cup in 1992, where they were defeated by Mohun Bagan.
 In 1998, Muktijoddha finally broke free from Abahani-Mohammedan's shadows, as even though they fell behind early on into the league deciding game against Mohammedan SC, a brace from captain Imtiaz Ahmed Nakib won Mukti's their first ever domestic league title.

 The club also represented Bangladesh in AFC Club Champions League, AFC Cup and Asian Winners' Cup.
-Muktijoddha made their debut in Asia during the 1999-2000 Asian Club Champions league first round, after winning their first Dhaka League in 1998.
+Muktijoddha made their debut in Asia during the 1999-2000 Asian Club Champions league first round, after winning their first Premier Division title in 1998.
 They were knocked out of the tournament by Mohun Bagan, with a 2-1 aggregate score.
 The club won the league title once again in 2000 and this time managed to reach the second round of the Asian Club Champions league in 2001.
 In the first round they defeated New Radiant from Maldives, with a 3-1 aggregate score.
-However, the team was dismantled 11-1 by Korean side FC Seoul during the second-round.
+However, the team was dismantled 11–1 by Korean side FC Seoul during the second-round.
 In 2004 Muktijoddha became the first club from Bangladesh to participate in the AFC Cup.
 On 20 April 2004, the club's striker Saifur Rahman Moni became the first Bangladeshi player to score in the AFC Cup, during a 3–2 defeat against Al Sha'ab Ibb from Yemen.

-Muktijoddha also qualified for the 2005 AFC Cup by winning the 2003 National Championship.
+Muktijoddha also qualified for the 2005 AFC Cup by winning the 2003 National League.
 On 6 April 2005, the club won its first match in the AFC Cup, by defeating Turkmen club Nebitçi Balkanabat 1–0, thanks to a 93rd-minute goal from Enamul Haque.
 During the early 2000s the club produced numerous talented domestic player with most of the players from the Bangladesh that won the 2003 SAFF Cup were playing at Muktijoddha, with the club's players Rajani Kanta Barman and Hassan Al-Mamun both captaining Bangladesh during the competition.
 Muktijoddha also finished third in the inaugural season of the country's first professional football league, the Bangladesh Premier League.
 Under the guidance of coach Abu Yusuf, the club had 9 wins, 5 draws and 5 losses during the entirety of the season.
 Muktijoddha faced rivals Dhaka Abahani during the first ever premier league game, on 2 March 2007.
 The match, which took place at the Bangabandhu National Stadium in Dhaka, ended in a goalless draw.
 On 27 March 2007, Alfaz Ahmed netted the first hat-trick in BPL history to give Muktijoddha a 4–1 victory over Rahmatganj MFS.